qcri-social/AIDR/DTO-standards.md

 DTOs in AIDR have mandatory and optional properties.

 All _mandatory_ properties must be marked final, so they are initialized by the constructor.
+Their getter does not need to test that the property exists.
+Their setter needs to verify the values given before setting.

-All _optional_ properties must throw an exception of type `PropertyNotSetException`, or a subclass of it, if unset.
+In _optional_ properties: the getter needs to test if the property exist, and if not, must throw an exception of type `PropertyNotSetException`.
+Their setter needs to verify the values given before setting.

 ## Mapping